 “Where are the canned vegetable, the bleach, pasta?
 Why is so much missing?”

 “Some of the grocery shelves were bare…empty.”
-He said in a uncertain voice, as he was leaning against the kitchen island… “There were only a few cans of peas in the canned section…and that was it.”
+He said in a shaky voice, leaning against the kitchen island… “There were only a few cans of peas in the canned section…and that was it.”

 And that’s when it hit me.